AnabelaLealCosta19/cosmic-match/README.md

     - While the instructions modal is displaying, the timer is paused.
 Upon clicking it's button, the time resumes where it has left off.

 - **Settings**
     - When clicking on the cog icon, the settings modal is opened.
-It has one section each to amend the player name as well as difficulty.
+It has one section to amend the player name as well as difficulty.
 Additionally, it includes two buttons: "Confirm changes" and "Cancel".
     - The current player name is displayed by default and can be amended as desired by the player.
 Furthermore, the current difficulty level can be changed by clicking on a different difficulty button.
     - The modal has been programmed to only close when clicking on the buttons to ensure that their functionality is executed as intended.
     - Functionality executed upon pressing "Confirm changes":